In our Spain vs. Portugal Golden Visa guide, we compare the two country programs so you can decide which residency by investment program to seek.

 Not on the list of undesirables

-Not have been previously refused visas or entry in Schengen zone
+Not have been previously refused visas or entry into the Schengen Zone

-Make qualifying investment and maintain it for 5 years
+Make the qualifying investment and maintain it for five years

 Golden Visa residence rules

-Spain’s Golden Visa requirements are flexible.
+The Spain Golden Visa program requirements are flexible.
 There is no residency requirement to maintain the Golden Visa.
 You must only visit Spain once in the first year for your biometrics collections session, and once each time the permit is renewed.

-Meanwhile, Portugal has a minimum 7-day requirement in the first year, then no less than 14 days every two years after.
+Meanwhile, Portugal has a minimum seven-day requirement in the first year, then no less than 14 days every two years after that.

-For Spain, the investor’s spouse, children under the age of 18, as well as parents can be included as dependents on an application.
+For Spain, the primary applicant’s spouse, children under 18, and dependent parents can all be included in the same Golden Visa application.